johnridesabike/johnridesabike.github.io/website-content/software/johnridesa.bike/index.md

 ---
 title: "JohnRidesA.Bike: how I made this website"
 date: 2020-01-25
+description: This page explains what technology I use to maintain this website, as well as how I solved a few problems along the way.
+It may be of interest to similarly-minded web developers.
 ---
 I maintain [JohnRidesA.bike](https://johnridesa.bike/) with a combination of two technologies: